 - Day trips – when it comes to tempting teens off tech, you may need to take it day by day (especially if your particular darling is hard to engage and refuses to commit).
 How about white water rafting or indoor caving or mountain biking or high ropes…. check out these fun family activities for ideas.
 Or get away together for a tech-free family weekend.

 Don’t forget, even the best ideas will go belly up if you don’t involve your teenager in planning and decision-making (as I found out in The Wrong Way to Plan Family Time with a Grumpy Teenager).
 Set a budget, get out the diary and sit down with your teenager for a family meeting.
-Factor in plenty of down time that they can use in whatever way they want (including on tech).
+Set some ground rules for screen time but also factor in plenty of down time that they can use in whatever way they want (including on tech).
 The aim is to find a balance that fits everyone’s agenda.
 Happy planning!

 Useful?
 Sign up to monthly newsletters for more.